 Heather attended SoMMA in 2004 and 2005, and is incredibly happy to be part of the camp that helped her gain confidence and musicianship as a young musician.

 Trumpet Coach / Dorm Counselor

-Along with university ensembles at University of Southern Maine, and Boston University, Matthew has performed with groups such as the Portland Jazz Orchestra, Maine State Music Theatre, the New England Brass Band and the Tanglewood Music Center, and has played under the baton of James Levine.
-He has also performed solo performances in Maine and Massachusetts, and has performed in recitals with Terry Everson.
-Matthew performs frequently as a member of the Fog Cutters Big Band.
+Along with university ensembles at University of Southern Maine, and Boston University, Matthew has performed with groups such as the Portland Jazz Orchestra, Maine State Music Theatre, the New England Brass Band, the Ogunquit Playhouse, and the Tanglewood Music Center.
+He is currently performing as a freelance trumpet player, mostly around Portland, Maine.
+You can also see him perform frequently with the enormous and unique band, The Fogcutters.